Top 5 VMware Backup Solutions to Protect Your VMs for Free

 Cost Varied Free Free Requires vCenter Free

 enlightenedAlthough in a broad sense, snapshot can be used as a short-term VM backup method, it is primarily used as a rollback point before major operations, not long-term data storage.
 Keeping a snapshot for too long will also affect the performance of virtual machines.
-So it's not recommended to use snapshot as regular backup means.
+So it's not recommended to use snapshot as a regular backup mean.

 In the following, I will introduce these backup solutions in detail with screenshots.
-The steps are based on VMware ESXi, if you are using Workstation, please turn to: VMware Workstation backup solutions
+The steps are based on VMware ESXi, if you are using Workstation, please turn to: VMware Workstation backup solutions.

-Support Free ESXi: Support both paid and free versions of VMware ESXi.
+• Support Free ESXi: Support both paid and free versions of VMware ESXi.

 Download FreewareVMware ESXi & Hyper-V